gnarf/learn-deployment/class/exercises/ssh-basics/objectives.md

-At the end of this exercise students should know...
+- What are the basics of asymmetric cryptography?

- - The basics of asymmetric cryptography
+- What is a digital signature is used for in SSH?
- - What a digital signature is used for when making SSH connections
+- Why is asymmetric cryptography used for SSH?
- - Why asymmetric cryptography is used for SSH
+- How do you generate a SSH key?
- - How to generate a SSH key
+- What are the correct permissions for a private key?